hackfest-dev/Hackfest25-42/README.md

 1. Access the administration panel at `/teachers/login.php`
 2. Create new examinations with customizable parameters
 3. Manage question banks and student registrations
+4. Generate practice mock exams for students from existing assessments
-4. Monitor real-time examination progress
+5. Monitor real-time examination progress
-5. Review integrity reports and performance analytics
+6. Review integrity reports and performance analytics

 ### For Students

 1. Log in to the student portal at `/login_student.php`
-2. View available examinations on the dashboard
+2. View available examinations and practice mock exams on the dashboard
+3. Take mock tests to prepare for upcoming assessments
-3. Enter examination environment when ready
+4. Enter examination environment when ready
-4. Navigate through questions and submit answers
+5. Navigate through questions and submit answers
-5. Review results and generate blockchain certificates
+6. Review results and generate blockchain certificates

 ## Security